Connect with others who understand.

 Written by Amy Isler, RN

-It is not exactly clear what causes eczema, but common environmental irritants, household products (such as shampoos, detergents, and perfumes), stress, and food allergens may trigger the rash associated with eczema, including breast eczema.
-Women who have a history of asthma or hay fever or who are pregnant or breastfeeding are at a higher risk of developing breast eczema.
+What triggers breast eczema?
+Although the exact cause of eczema is not fully understood, common triggers include environmental irritants, household products such as shampoos, detergents, and perfumes, as well as stress and certain food allergens.
+These factors may trigger the rash associated with eczema, including breast eczema.
+Individuals with a history of asthma or hay fever and those who are pregnant or breastfeeding are at a higher risk of developing breast eczema, especially eczema on the nipple.

-Eczema is one of the main causes of itchy nipples and irritated skin around the areola (the darker skin surrounding the nipple).
-The rash can be the result of allergic reaction or contact dermatitis from clothing, soaps, lotions, or other substances that touch the skin.
+Eczema is a leading cause of itchy nipples and irritation around the areola (the darker skin surrounding the nipple).
+The rash can also result from an allergic reaction or contact dermatitis due to exposure to clothing, soaps, lotions, or other substances that come into contact with the skin.

-Breast eczema can appear anywhere on, between, or under the breasts, as well as the nipple and chest area.
-Typical symptoms include:
+Breast eczema can develop anywhere on, between, or under the breasts, including the nipple and chest area.
+Common symptoms include:

 • Itchiness

-• Discolored (red, purple, brown, or grayish) skin
+• Skin discoloration (red, purple, brown, or grayish, depending on skin tone)

 • Oozing

-Eczema disrupts the top layer of the skin, making it easier for bacteria and other pathogens to get in and cause infection.
-Signs of infection include oozing, weeping, discolored, or swollen skin, as well as pain and fever.
+Eczema weakens the skin’s protective barrier, making it easier for bacteria and other pathogens to enter and cause infection.
+Areas prone to higher moisture, such as between or under the breasts, are especially susceptible to skin infections.
+Signs of infection include oozing, weeping, discoloration, swelling, pain, or fever.

 • Skin discoloration